By Laura Petiford PMHNP, LMFT

 Glitches.
 Life is full of them.
 Who hasn’t had the experience of a well thought out plan being disrupted by, well, life.
 It’s the child with a fever and sore throat the morning of an important presentation at work.
 It’s the traffic pile up on I95 when you are already late.
 It’s the phone call from the Dr. letting you know there was a suspicious finding on your mammogram.
 From the miniscule and mundane to the powerful and profound, they force us to reorganize, re-evaluate, re-prioritize.
-They can fill us with fear and anger and they can keep us from running on autopilot creating a more authentic and intentional life for yourself.
+They can fill us with fear and anger and they can keep us from running on autopilot creating a more authentic and intentional life for ourselves.

 How do you respond when you hit the proverbial speedbump in life’s road?
 Do you focus on what is lost or do you use it as an opportunity to learn about yourself and seek new solutions?